Legal Markets and Marketing: 10 Trends to Watch and Watch Out For in 2019

 Corporate legal departments are bulking up with talent that serves the company exclusively, learns and understands its industry, culture, politics, people, needs, wants, and budgets.
 In-house talent also has a relatively fixed cost due to being on salary, which lessens unpleasant financial surprises.

 Corporate counsel expect improved work processes from external legal service providers.
-This is because in-house lawyers reports to a corporate structure that sees legal as one piece – usually a very expensive piece – of a business.
+This is because in-house lawyers report to a corporate structure that sees legal as one piece – usually a very expensive piece – of a business.

 As a result, many general counsel must manage up as well as down.
 Therefore, legal service providers who can make a GC’s life easier will be heroes.